 |Key audit matter||How this matter was addressed in our audit|

 The directors are responsible for the other information.
-The other information comprises the directors’ report, the Audit Committee’s report and the Company Secretary’s certificate as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the other sections of the Integrated Annual Report, which are expected to be made available to us after that date.
+The other information comprises the Directors’ report, the Audit Committee’s report and the Company Secretary’s certificate as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the other sections of the Integrated Annual Report, which we obtained prior to the date of this report.
 Other information does not include the consolidated and separate financial statements and our auditor’s opinion thereon.

 Our opinion on the consolidated and separate financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.

 In connection with our audit of the consolidated and separate financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated and separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on our work we have performed on the other information obtained prior to the date of this auditor’s report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

 Responsibilities of directors for the consolidated and separate financial statements